AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/monetization.md

 Instead of using words such as "premium" or "gold" in your copy, you should try using words that make it clear what the user needs to do.

 Words such as "upgrade" or "subscribe" are clearer and more user-friendly.
 For example, instead of:

-*"You're using the trial version.
+❌ *"You're using the trial version.
 Go Premium"*

 Try:

-*"You're using the trial version.
+✅ *"You're using the trial version.
 Upgrade today"*

 Also, consider adjusting your language to make the benefits of upgrading clearer.
 For example, instead of:

-*"This item is premium"*
+❌ *"This item is premium"*

 Try:

-*"Subscribe to access unlimited illustrations like these"*
+✅ *"Subscribe to access unlimited illustrations like these"*

-## Branding your add ons for monetization
+## Branding your add-ons for monetization

 When building your monetization checkout experience, you can use the approved colors, gradients, and iconography to communicate when content or features in your add-on require purchase and when content or features are paid and unlocked.